SankaranarayananMurugan/spring-security-guide/07. Role Based Authorization/README.md

 > `roles()` is an overloaded method, here we chose the one which accepts `String[]`.

-Restart the application and access the [List Students](http://localhost:8080/api/v1/users/students) API now using Gru (Instructor) to see the list of students as response, whereas `403 Forbidden` for Bob (Student).
+Restart the application and access the [List Students](http://localhost:8080/api/v1/users/students) API now using Admin (Admin user) to see the list of students as response, whereas `403 Forbidden` for Bob (Student).

 ![List Students API - 200 Forbidden - For Admin](./assets/admin_api_200_admin.png)